AnonpayOrg/Anonpay/README.md

 *Supported Payment Methods:*

-We accept a variety of payment options, including:
+We allow you to accept a variety of payment options, including:

 - **Cryptocurrencies:** Bitcoin, Litecoin, Monero, Bitcoin Cash, eCash, Dogecoin, and more coming soon
 - **PayPal:** Friends and Family and Goods and Services